Polymer/old-docs-site/articles/spa.md

 [`<flatiron-director>`](https://github.com/PolymerLabs/flatiron-director) is a web component for URL routingt that wraps the [flatiron director JS library](https://github.com/flatiron/director).
 Settings its `route` property updates to URL hash to the same value.

-For our SPA, we want to persist the last view across a page reload.
-Once again, we can turn to data-binding to connect the director's `route` property with the menu and page selection:
+For our SPA, we want to persist the last view across page reloads.
+Once again, data-binding comes in handle.
+Connect the director's `route` property with the menu and page so all three are in lock-step one one updates:

 {%raw%}
     <flatiron-director route="{{route}}" autoHash></flatiron-director>